dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 <div class="dgv-note" markdown="1">The number of worker threads <code>num_workers</code> defaults to
 <code>hardware_concurrency()</code>[^3], which
 provides an estimate of the concurrency level available on the system, typically matching the number of hardware threads.
-However, this value should be interpreted as a suggestive upper bound and not necessarily as the optimal number of workers.
+However, this value should be interpreted as an indicative upper bound and not necessarily as the optimal number of workers.
 In practice, performance can saturate with a lower thread count due to factors such as contention over the shared queue, the type of storage device, or the limitations of the file system itself.